 MB: You went through quite a bit of a struggle over a couple of years.
 Traveling, trying to find yourself, and, of course, those things are extremely painful, but then, the silver lining is a lot of the times it can bring a lot of inspiration.
 It can give you clarity.
 Did you have this kind of experience?

 BM: One hundred percent.
 Looking back on everything, I was trying to do the opposite…trying to be someone that I wasn’t just to see how it felt.
 It included a period of time where I was partying, drinking heavily.
-I totally lost touch with myself.
-I went down a really dark hole for a while.
+I totally lost touch with myself and went down a really dark hole for a while.
 I did a little stint out in California, for two months in a rehab center.
 It was funny at the end because I thought, “man, I didn’t need to go through all of that to know who I am.”
 I feel like we all know who we are.
 It’s just very scary sometimes to accept that you can be who you are and that you can be enough and that it doesn’t have to be more than it is.

 “Honestly, it’s been so wild.
 It just makes me laugh.
 I can’t not just laugh from a place of gratitude at the thought of this becoming what it became.”